stroncaro/scoredraft/README.md

    - User content will be stored in SVG to ensure compatibility with external programs and long-term accessibility.

 2. **Rendering Workflow**
-   - Use Kivy's real-time drawing capabilities for input responsiveness.
+   - Use Tk's real-time drawing capabilities for input responsiveness.
    - Translate finished strokes into SVG paths asynchronously to minimize delays.

 3. **Lightweight Application**